 Yet Logan once told Contemporary Authors: “I’ve never considered my poetry difficult, a word that implies not just impaction, but giddy or indolent pig-headedness.
 If my poetry seems overly difficult to others, contemporary poetry doesn’t seem difficult enough to me.
 Perhaps to a slightly greater degree than is now usual, I believe that emotion must lie in language—in the complication and redolence of language—and not in personal incident or the raillery of confession.”

 Logan has also garnered considerable praise, and notoriety, for his work as a critic.
 Slate magazine declared him “the most hated man in American poetry,” alleging that “the outrageous simile is Logan's weapon of choice, but he's got an arsenal.”
-Logan’s books of criticism include All the Rage: Prose on Poetry 1976-1992 (1998), Reputations of the Tongue: Essays on Poets and Poetry (1999), Desperate Measures (2002), The Undiscovered Country: Poetry in the Age of Tin (2005), and Our Savage Art (2005).
+Logan’s books of criticism include All the Rage: Prose on Poetry 1976-1992 (1998), Reputations of the Tongue: Essays on Poets and Poetry (1999), Desperate Measures (2002), The Undiscovered Country: Poetry in the Age of Tin (2005), Our Savage Art (2005), and Guilty Knowledge, Guilty Pleasure (2012).
 Though Logan has drawn some ire for his criticism’s reliance on exaggerated and at times seemingly personal attacks, few of either his admirers or detractors doubt his incisiveness or vigor.
 Discussing Reputations of the Tongue: Essays on Poets and Poetry (1999) in Library Journal, Ellen Sullivan noted the writer’s typical “candor and biting wit,” and added that Logan shows “fearless honesty” in his analyses.
 And Christian Wiman declared in a Poetry review: “William Logan is the best practical critic around.
 I sometimes disagree with his judgements fiercely, but that I so fiercely disagree, that his prose provokes such a response, is what makes him the best.
 Most criticism is like most poetry: it simply leaves you indifferent.
 I’ve seen Logan’s name bring bile to the lips of the gentlest spirits… For breadth of intelligence, an incisive style, and pure passion, I don’t think he can be matched.”

 William Logan is a professor of English at the University of Florida, where he teaches in the MFA program.
 His numerous honors and awards include a Lavan Award from the academy of American Poets, the J. Howard and Barbara M.J.
 Wood Prize, and the Amy Lowell Poetry Travelling Scholarship.
 He has received the National Book Critics Circle Award for Criticism, as well as their Citation for Excellence in Reviewing.